pachyderm/docs-content/2.4.x/deploy-manage/deploy/deploy-w-proxy.md

 ---

-We are now shipping Pachyderm with an **optional embedded proxy** allowing Pachyderm to expose one single port externally (whether you access `pachd` over gRPC using `pachctl`, or `console` over HTTP, for example).
+We are now shipping {{%productName%}} with an **optional embedded proxy** allowing {{%productName%}} to expose one single port externally (whether you access `pachd` over gRPC using `pachctl`, or `console` over HTTP, for example).

-See Pachyderm new high-level architecture diagram:
+See {{%productName%}} new high-level architecture diagram:
 ![High level architecture](/images/arch-diagram-high-level-with-proxy.svg)

-This page is an add-on to existing installation instructions in the case where you chose to deploy Pachyderm with an embedded proxy.
+This page is an add-on to existing installation instructions in the case where you chose to deploy {{%productName%}} with an embedded proxy.
 The steps below replace all or parts of the existing installation documentation.
 We will let you know when to use them and which section they overwrite.

 {{% notice note %}}
-- When the proxy option is activated, Pachyderm is reachable through **one TCP port for all incoming grpc (grpcs), console (HTTP/HTTPS), s3 gateway, OIDC, and dex traffic**, then routes each call to the appropriate backend microservice without any additional configuration.
+- When the proxy option is activated, {{%productName%}} is reachable through **one TCP port for all incoming grpc (grpcs), console (HTTP/HTTPS), s3 gateway, OIDC, and dex traffic**, then routes each call to the appropriate backend microservice without any additional configuration.
 - Enable the proxy as follow:

   ```yaml